ericbrooke/setup_ruby_rails/README.md

 touch .bashrc
 atom .bashrc
 ```

-Use one file for additional paths open .bash_profile and .profile and add the following:
+copy the contents of .bashrc from the file.
+Than create .bash_profile and add the following:
 ```
 if [ -f ~/.bashrc ]; then
     source ~/.bashrc